LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Experiments

 \subsection{Extreme Case: Grasping a Peeled Boiled Egg}

-{In this section, we use LeTac-MPC to grasp a peeled boiled egg, which is extremely soft and delicate.
-In fact, this experiment is not successful, but it shows a extreme case of LeTac-MPC.}
+In this section, we use LeTac-MPC to grasp a peeled boiled egg, which is extremely soft and delicate.
+In fact, this experiment is not successful, but shows an extreme case of LeTac-MPC.

-{The experimental visualizations and gripper width curves are shown in Fig.~\ref{fig:egg_fail}.
+The experimental visualizations and gripper width curves are shown in Fig.~\ref{fig:egg_fail}.
 We can see that, during the entire grasping process, the changes in tactile images are almost imperceptible to the human eye.
 This is because comparing with the elastomer of GelSight, the peeled boiled egg is much more softer.
-So no matter how much grasping force applied to the peeled biled egg, it can not make enough deformation on the elastomer of GelSight.}
+So, no matter how much grasping force is applied to the peeled biled egg, it cannot make enough deformation on the elastomer of GelSight.

-{When the elastomer touch the egg for the first time, there is some subtle features showing on the tactile image.
-Therefore, the speed at which the gripper width decreases begins to vary, and it appears that the controller is trending towards convergence (point B in Fig.~\ref{fig:egg_fail}).
-However, it's important to note that the controller does not actually converge; instead, the gripper width decreases very slowly with a minimal slope (point B in Fig.~\ref{fig:egg_fail}).
-This is because, for grasping other daily objects in Fig.~\ref{fig:daily_object}, when the tactile image has features, the LeTac-MPC will make the gripper width to slowly decrease and tend towards convergence.
-During this slow decrease, as the grasping force increases, the features of the tactile image become more pronounced, which leads LeTac-MPC to gradually converge.
+When the elastomer touches the egg for the first time, there are some subtle features that show up in the tactile image.
+Therefore, the speed at which the gripper width decreases begins to vary, and it appears that the controller is trending toward convergence (point B in Fig.~\ref{fig:egg_fail}).
+However, it is important to note that the controller does not actually converge; instead, the gripper width decreases very slowly with a minimal slope (point B in Fig.~\ref{fig:egg_fail}).
+This is because, for grasping other daily objects in Fig.~\ref{fig:daily_object}, when the tactile image has features, LeTac-MPC will slowly decrease the gripper width and tend toward convergence.
+During this slow decrease, as the grasping force increases, the features of the tactile image become more pronounced, leading LeTac-MPC to gradually converge.
 However, as we mentioned, since a peeled boiled egg is too soft, no matter how much force is applied to it, its tactile features do not become stronger.
 Therefore, the gripper width continues to decrease at a very slow rate, and LeTac-MPC never converges.
-This ultimately leads to the egg being damaged (points C and D in Fig.~\ref{fig:egg_fail}).}
+This ultimately leads to the egg being damaged (points C and D in Fig.~\ref{fig:egg_fail}).